← All Conditions

 What is segmentectomy, and why does it matter?

 Segmentectomy is the precise removal of one anatomical segment of a lung lobe — typically a piece occupying around one-fifth to one-tenth of a lung.
 It is more precise than a wedge resection and more conservative than a lobectomy.
 For ground-glass nodules, segmentectomy is often the operation of choice because it removes the lesion with a clear margin while preserving much more healthy lung.
 The CALGB 140503 (NEJM 2023) and JCOG0802 (Lancet 2022) studies both confirm sublobar resection is non-inferior to lobectomy for small peripheral lung cancers.
-Segmentectomy is technically demanding and is performed less frequently in many UK practices — Dr Okiror’s personal robotic segmentectomy rate is 22.7% of anatomic resections.
+Segmentectomy is technically demanding and is performed less frequently in many UK practices — Dr Okiror’s personal robotic segmentectomy rate is 22.7% of his robotic anatomic resections.

 What is ION robotic bronchoscopy?